-A 2:1 degree or equivalent in international relations, politics, history, sociology, philosophy or related discipline.
+A 2:1 degree or equivalent in international relations, politics, history or a similar discipline.

 Months of entry

-The MSc International Relations Theory is designed for those students who wish to engage in the advanced, academic study of international relations from a theoretical perspective.
+MSc International Relations Theory is an advanced, academic study of the subject from a theoretical perspective.

 Information for international students